csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 deliver faster experiences with simpler architectures: we can optimise assets all we like, but there is no denying that HTTP/2 gives developers an astounding performance boost right out of the box.

-Further, HTTP/2 is required in order for certain other technologies to be
-utilised:

-* **Brotli**, an improved compression algorithm from Google, needs to run over HTTP/2 because of third parties (ISPs, proxies, etc.) infamously trying to recompress already compressed transfer.
-By preventing them getting at it in the first place, it means that they can’t try running gzip over a new, unknown content encoding (e.g. Brotli).
-* **Service Worker** absolutely needs to run over HTTP/2, because it’s basically a man in the middle.
-We’re building a proxy that sits in between our users and our servers, so the need for security there should be pretty clear.

 Currently I’m not making that much use of anything HTTP/2 offers me other than multiplexing and header compression (because I didn’t even have to lift a